tauren/tax-scenarios-lean/docs/stories/story-1.0-static-data.md

     * All tests passing
 * **Change Log:**
     * Initial Draft - May 31, 2025 - Sarah (PO)
-    * Completed Implementation - March 19, 2024 - Dev Agent
+    * Completed Implementation - May 31, 2025 - Dev Agent